 What is a Philosophy of Nursing?

 A philosophy of nursing is a statement, sometimes written, that declares a nurse’s beliefs, values, and ethics regarding their care and treatment of patients while they are in the nursing profession.
-Although the philosophy may seem solely academic and too cerebral to be of any use, it is vital to approaching your profession in an appropriate manner.
-When you develop a personal philosophy of nursing, it benefits your career and the lives of the people you provide care to and their families.
+Although the philosophy may seem solely academic and too cerebral to be of any use, it is vital to approaching this profession in an appropriate manner.
+When you develop a personal philosophy of nursing, it benefits your life and the lives of the people you care for, and their families.

 What are your Beliefs about Nursing?